renovatebot/renovate/docs/usage/docker.md

 ## Version Upgrading

 Renovate also supports _upgrading_ versions in Docker tags, e.g. from `node:14.9.0` to `node:14.9.1` or `node:14.9` to `node:14.10`.
-If your tags looks like a version, Renovate will upgrade it like a version.
+If a tag looks like a version, Renovate will upgrade it like a version.

-Thanks to this, you may wish to change the way you tag your image dependencies to be more specific, e.g. change from `node:14` to `node:14.9.1` so that every Renovate PR will be more human friendly, e.g. you can know that you are getting a PR because `node` upgraded from `14.9.1` to `14.9.2` and not because `14.9.1` somehow changed.
+Thanks to this, you may wish to change the way you tag your images to be more specific, e.g. change from `node:14` to `node:14.9.1` so that every Renovate PR will be more human friendly, e.g. you can know that you are getting a PR because `node` upgraded from `14.9.1` to `14.9.2` and not because `14.9.1` somehow changed.

 Currently, Renovate will upgrade minor/patch versions (e.g. from `14.9.0` to `14.9.1`) by default, but not upgrade major versions.
 If you wish to enable major versions then add the preset `docker:enableMajor` to your `extends` array in your `renovate.json`.